 We encourage you to be more than a passive lurker on the feeds of the Black life coaches we featured in this blog post.
 Be active.
 From a simple double tap when you’re mindlessly scrolling to writing thoughtful responses to their posts, help amplify their voice and connect.

-After viewing such insta-worthy content, let’s talk about leveling-up your own profile.
+After viewing such insta-worthy content, let’s talk about leveling up your own profile.
 As you saw with many of these life coaches, quotes work great for engagement.
-And as luck would have it, we’ve rounded up 52 of our favourite life coach quotes to fill your feed.
+And as luck would have it, we’ve rounded up 52 of our favorite life coach quotes to fill your feed.
 That’s one post a week for a whole year that you can tick off your to-do list!

-As for captions, make sure you spend time on them.
-If you’re not sure what to write, research what works with other life coaches and put your own spin on it.
+As for captions, make sure you spend some time on them.
+If you’re not sure what to write, research what works for other life coaches and put your own spin on it.
 And please don’t forget to do your hashtag research.
-You want a good mix that will get you engagement, but also, use hashtags that your ideal clients would use.
+You want a good mix that will get you engagement but also, use hashtags that your ideal clients would use.
 This is a great blog post for discovering what hashtags you should be using on your posts.

 If you want to level up your most powerful platform for getting discovered, check out our blog post on how to get leads from your coaching blog.

-And if you want more brilliant African American life coaches to follow on Instagram, try this hashtag.
+And if you want more brilliant black life coaches to follow on Instagram, try this hashtag.